 Completely autonomous offensive AI would make its own decisions about who to kill and where to go.
 Battlefields are no longer two armies facing up on some open fields.
 War is far more complex, quite often with civilians mixed in.
 Trusting an AI to make those kill decisions in complex scenarios is not something that would sit easily with most.
 Collateral damage reduced to an “acceptable” probability?
 Continue reading Military AI arms race

-So, in my last post we completed the Y-axis motor assembly and tested it.
-Issues 11-15 of the 3D Create and Print magazine will see us add the cover and bracket for the y-axis and start on the printer plates and feet.
+At the end of my last post in this series, we had finished the x-axis assembly and successfully tested the motor.
+This post looks at adding the z-axis shafts and bearing, covering issues 24 to 27 of 3D Create and Print by Eaglemoss Technology.
 If you’ve skipped a part of this series you can start from the beginning, including details of the Vector 3 printer I’m building on my 3D printer page.

 As with previous steps, it’s slightly easier to put all these together in one go to save unscrewing components.
 These steps should be familiar to you now as this is the third axis to be built.
 There is one difference – the z-axis has 3 shafts rather than two.
 Continue reading 3D Printer part 7: Z-axis